2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Results

-The impact of beam size and bandwidth is shown in figures \ref{fig:genus_0_4} --- \ref{fig:genus_0_4_3min}.
-As the applied $\Delta \nu$ increases, $g_{\rm 2D}$ curve shrinks in width and moves toward left.
-The interpretation we made on f125\_1000S with $\Delta \nu = 0.2\, {\rm MHz}$ and $\Delta \theta = 1'$ somewhat weakens in the sense that $g_{\rm 2D}$ curves are mapped too deep in (newly filtered) underdense regions.
-Nevertheless, the amplitude of $g_{\rm 2D}$ is the largest and the rightmost wing of $g_{\rm 2D}$ is located at the smallest $\delta T_b$ in f125\_1000S in all varying filtering scales, just as when $\Delta \nu = 0.2 ' {\rm MHz}$ is applied.
+The impact of beam size and bandwidth is shown in Figures \ref{fig:genus_0_4}--\ref{fig:genus_0_4_3min}.
+As the applied $\Delta \nu$ increases, the $g_{\rm 2D}$ curve shrinks in width and moves toward the left.
+The interpretation we made on f125\_1000S with $\Delta \nu = 0.2\, {\rm MHz}$ and $\Delta \theta = 1'$ somewhat weakens, in the sense that $g_{\rm 2D}$ curves are mapped too deep in the (newly filtered) underdense regions.
+Nevertheless, the amplitude of $g_{\rm 2D}$ is the largest and the rightmost wing of $g_{\rm 2D}$ is located at the smallest $\delta T_b$ in f125\_1000S in all the varying filtering scales, just as when $\Delta \nu = 0.2 ' {\rm MHz}$ is applied.

-Since $g_{\rm 2D}$ is found a useful tool for understanding the evolution (section \ref{sec:res_genus_evol}) and even discriminating between reionization scenarios, we need to ask whether this can be achieved in real observations.
-To estimate the required sensitivity, we show the degree of fluctuation in filtered $\delta T_b$ in figure \ref{fig:sensitivity}. $\delta T_{b,\,\rm rms}$ becomes maximum around the middle stage of reionization in all cases.
-Roughly speaking, $\delta T_{b,\,\rm rms}$ gives the required rms sensitivity limit of a radio antenna in each configuration, which is about a few mK.
+Since $g_{\rm 2D}$ is a useful tool for understanding the evolution (Section~\ref{sec:res_genus_evol}) and even for discriminating between reionization scenarios, we need to ask whether this can be achieved in real observations.
+To estimate the required sensitivity, we show the degree of fluctuation in filtered $\delta T_b$ in Figure \ref{fig:sensitivity}. $\delta T_{b,\,\rm rms}$ becomes maximum around the middle stage of the reionization in all the cases.
+Roughly speaking, $\delta T_{b,\,\rm rms}$ gives the required rms sensitivity limit of a radio antenna in each configuration, which is around a few mK.